HeleneZablit/website-x0x0/index.md

 ## Ratings analysis

+By comparing the ratings given by users from a state for beers in state compared to out of state, we can locate states in which users are guilty of giving positively biased reviews towards their own beers.

 ![Mon image descriptive]({{ site.baseurl }}/assets/img/question3/cohensd_in_state_vs_out_state.png)

 Aha!
 This finer lens finally reveals a lead, indeed we can see some differences between states!
 There are multiple states with significant Cohen's D. This means that states do have preferences in their taste of beer.